-You can flash the high beam headlights with the knob turned to "OFF".
+You can flash the high beam headlights even when the headlight switch is off.

 TURN SIGNALS

 To signal a turn, push the headlight/turn signal lever up or down to position 1.

 The lever automatically returns after you make a turn, but you may have to return it by hand after you change lanes.